- Why Research

 - Seeking to develop novel strategies to reduce drug resistance and metastasis in aggressive breast cancers.

-This research will enable development of novel molecular and imaging signatures, identify predictive biomarkers in patients who are responsive to Met-targeted therapies, and lead to the development of novel combination therapies.
+Overall, these studies will provide new insights into the genes that influence breast cancer initiation and progression and identify potential prognostic signatures in patients who are responsive to MET-targeted therapies, and lead to the development of novel combination therapies.

 Dr. Carrie R. Graveel earned her PhD. in Cellular and Molecular Biology from the University of Wisconsin-Madison in 2002.
 She then served as a postdoctoral fellow in the laboratory of Dr. George Vande Woude at Van Andel Research Institute (VARI) from 2002-2007.
 In 2007, Dr. Graveel became a Research Scientist and in 2010 was promoted to Senior Research Scientist.
 In 2011, Dr. Graveel became an Instructor in the VAI Graduate School and in 2013 was named a Research Assistant Professor in VARI.
 Dr. Graveel’s work was the first to determine that a mutationally activated receptor tyrosine kinase (MET) can induce diverse tumors in vivo.
 In 2009, she was the first to demonstrate that the MET oncogene plays a critical role in triple-negative breast cancer and may be an attractive target for clinical treatment.
 Recently, her laboratory demonstrated that MET may play a role in therapeutic resistance of HER2+ breast cancers.
 Currently, her work focuses on how receptor tyrosine kinase signaling networks drive tumor progression and can be leveraged to develop effective therapeutic strategies for triple-negative breast cancer patients.